Equipping Your Mobile Project Staff – Part 2

 Virtual Desktops

 Full disk data encryption will help IT breathe easier in the event of hacking and theft, but it offers little help to the traveling project manager who just lost his laptop in transit and has a project kickoff meeting tomorrow at the customer site.
-The wonders of desktop virtualization and advancements in flash memory are bringing new options to on-the-go employees who’ve experienced digital disasters.
+Virtual Desktop - 5 Ways to Equip Your Mobile Project Staff The wonders of desktop virtualization and advancements in flash memory are bringing new options to on-the-go employees who've experienced digital disasters.

 When corporate applications are difficult to deploy via Terminal Services or application virtualization, complete virtual desktops environments can be the answer for off-site project workers who need quick access to custom computing environments from a public PC.
 Virtual desktop infrastructure (VDI) platforms are bleeding-edge technology in the eyes of many, but they’re evolving quickly and are based on proven server virtualization technology.